Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 <img src="diatances-StoC.png" alt="diatances-StoC" style="zoom:43%;" />

-We get a good picture about possible shop recommendations here.
+We get a good picture of possible shop recommendations here.
 The shop with index 6 also seems to be far away from our customer.
 It probably won't make it into our recommendation list, then.

-Shops 5,4 and 1 could be potentially interesting, especially if the shop has to be close.
+Shops 5,4 and 1 could be potentially interesting, especially if the shop has to be near to the customer.

 ##### CtoH – distances between our customer and our helpers